r11b/ReceiptProcessor/Readme.md

-# Steps to build & run docker container
+# Steps to build & run this Java application in a docker container

+1. Run this command in the root folder "ReceiptProcessor\" to build the docker container <br />
-docker build -f Dockerfile -t receipt-points-processor.jar .
+`docker build -f Dockerfile -t receipt-points-processor.jar .`

+2. Run the application by starting the docker container. <br />
-docker run -p 8080:8080 receipt-points-processor.jar
+`docker run -p 8080:8080 receipt-points-processor.jar`